-Students are encouraged to report claims or incidents of sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator, building principal, assistant building principal, dean of students, or a complaint manager.
-A student may choose to report to a person of the student's same sex.
+Students are encouraged to report claims or incidents of sexual harassment, teen dating violence or any other prohibited conduct to the Nondiscrimination/Title IX coordinator, dean of students/complaint manager or any employee with whom the student is comfortable speaking.
 Complaints will be kept confidential to the extent possible given the need to investigate.
 Students who make good faith complaints will not be disciplined.
-Any person making a knowingly false accusation regarding prohibited conduce will likewise be subject to discipline.
+Any person making a knowingly false accusation regarding prohibited conduct will likewise be subject to discipline.

-Nondiscrimination Coordinator:
+Nondiscrimination & Title IX Coordinator:

-Mrs. Alissa Tucker, Superintendent 921 Creamery Hill Road Dallas City, IL 62330
+Mrs. Alissa Tucker, Superintendent 921 Creamery Hill Road Dallas City, IL 62330 atucker@dallascity.k12.il.us Complaint Manager:

-Complaint Manager:

-Mrs. Judi Simon, Assistant Principal 921 Creamery Hill Road Dallas City, IL 62330 jsimon@dallascity.k12.il.us
+Ms. Kaitlyn Woolson, Dean of Students 921 Creamery Hill Road Dallas City, IL 62330 ksmith@dallascity.k12.il.us